 Safety: Costa Rica is one of the safest countries in Latin America.
 The people of Costa Rica live by the saying Pura Vida, which literally translates to “pure life”.
 Essentially to live pura vida is to live a stress-free life of happiness and relaxation.
 For this reason, Costa Rica is a very safe place to visit with kids.

 Whether you are wanting to visit the beach or the rainforest, Costa Rica offers some incredible and affordable options for both.
 We split our time between the beaches and resorts in Guanacaste on the Pacific Coast, and the rainforests near the Arenal Volcano and the town of La Fortuna.
 Here is our complete itinerary and reviews for all the places we visited and stayed while in Costa Rica.

 Farm experience at Hotel Silencio del Campo

 Other family-friendly things to do in Costa Rica with kids

 As I said earlier, I’m disappointed we did not stay longer in Costa Rica so we could explore more of this breathtaking country.
-I would recommend at least two weeks to see and do it all.
-Had we stayed longer, I would have liked to check out the following places, all of which you can do with a baby or young children.
+I would recommend at least two weeks to see everything there is to do in Costa Rica with kids.
+Had we stayed longer, I would have liked to check out the following places, all of which you can do with a baby, toddler, or young children.

 Butterfly conservatory: Butterflies are one of Costa Rica’s biggest exports.
 You can see all the different species of butterflies at the conservatory.